lttam/Adversarial-Regression/readme.txt

 - NW2: Nadaraya-Watson estimate
 - LLR2: locally linear regression estimate

-- test_ARS_Bures.m / test_ARS_LogDet.m: toy examples for using the adversarial reweighting schemes
-using Bures-Wasserstein uncertainty set, and using the log-determinant uncertainty set respectively.
+- test_ARS_Bures.m / test_ARS_LogDet.m: toy examples for using the adversarial reweighting schemes using Bures-Wasserstein uncertainty set, and using the log-determinant uncertainty set respectively.
 - test_NW: toy example for Nadaraya-Watson estimate.

-===== + For the baseline NWMetric [Noh et al., 2017]
+===== + For the baseline NWMetric [Noh et al., 2017] (third-party toolbox)
 - Code is available at: https://github.com/nohyung/Nadaraya-Watson-Regression-Metric